Insurers are now faced with the challenge of increased competition due to the rise of technology

-Insurers are now faced with the challenge of increased competition due to the rise of technologies such as artificial intelligence (AI), blockchain and Internet of Things (IoT).
+Insurers are now faced with the challenge of increased competition due to the rise of technologies such as AI, blockchain and the Internet of Things (IoT).

-But while distribution methods have been “radically altered,” the process of receiving notification of loss, managing claims and underwriting risk has remained “largely unchanged” compared to 20-30 years ago.
+But while distribution methods have been “radically altered,” the process of receiving notification of loss, managing claims and underwriting risk has remained “largely unchanged” compared to 20 or 30 years ago.

-Juniper Research found that digital distribution has made it easier to compare insurers on a “like-for-like” basis, therefore eroding “customer loyalty” over time and as a result has seen “reduced margins” across the board.
+Juniper Research found that digital distribution has made it easier to compare insurers on a “like-for-like” basis, therefore eroding “customer loyalty” and resulted in “reduced margins” across the board.

 It said that there are two types of insurtech vendors: